Code-Institute-Submissions/shake-n-stir/docs/testing/testing.md

 I tested my Python code using [PEP8 Online Validator](http://pep8online.com/).
 There were no errors found.

-I checked Gitpods python linter, and no errors were found, except for the env, WHICH I'LL REMOVE WHEN COMPLETE!
+I checked Gitpods python linter, and no errors were found, except for the message that 'env' is imported by unused.

 ## Site General Testing

 I tested the various aspects of the website through the development process.
 Once the project was deployed to Heroku I once again tested the website, to ensure that there were no oversights or unknown bugs.

 ### Navigation